Why Are We Choosing Bottled Water Over Tap?

 Although many people drink bottled water out of concern because they are afraid at what might be lurking in their tap water.
 Justly so, since there are unbelievable amounts of chemicals, medications, heavy metals and other contaminants to be concerned about in many public water systems.
 But do we know what is lurking in our bottled water?

-Because of research I had done in the past with the company Monsanto and their GMO seeds and roundup ready crops, it led me to that icky feeling in the pit of my stomach.
-When I made a connection between Monsanto, as the largest manufacturer in the world of plastics and with coca cola being the largest manufacturer of bottled water, it made be suspicious indeed.
-Actually I’ve known this for quite some time somewhere in the back of my head, but never knuckled down enough to take a little deeper look into the situation.
+Because of research, I had done in the past with the company Monsanto and their GMO seeds and roundup ready crops, it led me to that icky feeling in the pit of my stomach.
+When I made a connection between Monsanto, as the largest manufacturer in the world of plastics and with coca cola being the largest manufacturer of bottled water, it made me suspicious indeed.
+Actually, I’ve known this for quite some time somewhere in the back of my head but never knuckled down enough to take a little deeper look into the situation.

 What effect is bottled water having on our natural resources?
 This is an interesting question because it actually takes 3 liters of water to make 1 plastic bottle and fill it with water.
 So I wonder how much water was wasted just to make that 1 plastic bottle of water after years of manufacturing it?
 That is an overwhelming thought actually when I think about all those hands holding a bottle of water out there in the world.
 How much less waste there would be if we had just poured ourselves a glass of tap water.

 While researching Texas water tables because of our own extreme drought, I ran across information on the city of Laredo dumping a whole lot of poisonous toxins into the Rio Grand River.
-Of course this report was written in 2000 but their are still reports in 2010 by the NY-Times on the very same issue.
-This is a real big problem throughout the U.S. The NY-Times has actually put together a complete data base by city of toxic polluters and violators around the nation.
+Of course, this report was written in 2000 but there are still reports in 2010 by the NY-Times on the very same issue.
+This is a real big problem throughout the U.S. The NY-Times has actually put together a complete database by a city of toxic polluters and violators around the nation.
 Why have we not protected our precious water resources so we have clean pure healthy water systems?
-Instead we drink bottled water to avoid what is being dumped or leaching into our beautiful lakes and streams and underground aquifers.
+Instead, we drink bottled water to avoid what is being dumped or leaching into our beautiful lakes and streams and underground aquifers.

 This took my thoughts back to the Rio Grand River.
 The river is also a source for bottled water companies that bring huge tankers to fill up with the river water and haul it the plants to be bottled.
 From what I understand it helps provide water all the way up to New Mexico.
 There is also what is considered the world’s largest inland desalination plant in El Paso that also uses the Rio Grand River as one of its sources.
 It is working towards providing water to the public utilities for tap water.

 The bottled water companies are monitored by the FDA and the public utility water systems for your tap water are monitored by the EPA.
 It appears that the FDA relies on the bottling companies to run their own testing on dangerous toxins with very little regulations.
-The EPA however requires that your municipal water companies be certified and requires regular testing be done and made public in reports to the community it serves.
-There are big differences on the regulations by each agency that are quite alarming indeed.
+The EPA, however, requires that your municipal water companies be certified and requires regular testing be done and made public in reports to the community it serves.
+There are big differences in the regulations by each agency that are quite alarming indeed.

 The spring water that is bottled comes from environmentally sensitive areas that should be protected rather than exploited.

 It remains a fact that Coca-Cola is one of the largest bottled water companies and have the most bottling plants throughout the world.
-There seems to be many complaints from countries like India that ground water is being depleted and wells are drying up, blaming the bottling plants for pirating water supplies.
+There seem to be many complaints from countries like India that groundwater is being depleted and wells are drying up, blaming the bottling plants for pirating water supplies.

 Is Bottled Water Safer Than Tap?
 According to the Food And Water Watch Organization and many more like them, bottled water is not any safer than the water from your tap.
 Independent testing showed that 10 of the most popular brands of bottled water bought at the grocery store, in 9 states including the District of Columbia, found 38 Chemical Pollutants that averaged out to 8 contaminates per each brand.